ElderTrump/ElderTrump.github.io/_pages/about.md

 ---

 ## About Me ##
 <font size=3>I received my Ph.D. in Computer Science from the Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University, advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
 I earned my bachelor's degree in Computer Software Engineering from Huazhong University of Science & Technology.</font>  <font size=3>I was  a visiting student researcher at the Computing + Mathematical Sciences (CMS) Department, Caltech from Aug.
 2023 to Mar.
 2024, advised by Prof. <a href="https://adamwierman.com/" target="_blank">Adam Wierman</a>.
-I also collaborate closely with Prof. <a href="https://sites.google.com/view/zaiweichen/home" target="_blank">Zaiwei Chen</a> at Purdue IE, Prof. <a href="https://wei-qi-home.github.io/" target="_blank">Wei Qi</a> at Tsinghua IE, and Prof. <a href="https://laixishi.github.io/" target="_blank">Laixi Shi</a> at JHU ECE. </font>
+I'm an incoming postdoctoral fellow at Cornell University this Fall.

 ---
 ## Research Interests ##
 <font size=3>
-My research interests lie broadly in learning, optimization, control and power systems.
-I focus on developing data-efficient and robust decision-making algorithms with provable performance guarantees by leveraging task-dependent structures and information.
-In application, I aim to address the challenges of power and energy system operations in time-varying, safety-critical environments, contributing to scalable, adaptive, and sustainable solutions. </font>
+My research focuses on AI for Sustainability, with broad interests in reinforcement learning, optimization, control, and power systems.
+I develop data-efficient and robust learning and optimization algorithms with provable performance guarantees, leveraging task-dependent structures and information.
+My work aims to address the challenges of power and energy system operations in time-varying, safety-critical environments, contributing to scalable, adaptive, and sustainable solutions. </font>